ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

 ~~~~

    As described in {{reference-network}}, the mechanisms used by the CNC at the
-   CMI are independent on whether the service request is single-domain
+   CMI are independent of whether the service request is single-domain
    service or multi-domain.

    Based on the assumption above, in this case, the MDSC can figure out
    that it needs to setup an EPL service between the access links on S3
-   and S6, that belong to the same PNC domain (single-domain service
+   and S6, that belongs to the same PNC domain (single-domain service
    request) and it decides the proper network configuration to request
    PNC1.